-What happens if my receipts show that I accidentally used the card for an ineligible expense?
+What if I accidentally used the card for an ineligible expense?

 Your TSB account should only be used for eligible health expenses, but mistakes can happen.
 You should not be overly concerned if the card is used for ineligible expenses; however, you should take steps immediately to reimburse your account when you become aware of the problem.
 If Nyhart notices the error first, repayment will be requested and your card will be deactivated if your account is not reimbursed.
 An example of an ineligible expense might be a dental bill paid in January for services provided in December of the prior year.
 Please note that Nyhart makes reasonable efforts to verify the eligibility of expenses; however, the employee is ultimately responsible to the IRS for misuse of the card.